Generic Name: alectinib (al EK ti nib)

 unexplained muscle pain, tenderness, or weakness;

 lung problems--sudden chest pain or discomfort, wheezing, dry cough or cough with mucus, feeling short of breath;

-liver problems--stomach pain (upper right side), loss of appetite, easy bruising or bleeding, feeling tired, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems--stomach pain (upper right side), loss of appetite, easy bruising or bleeding, feeling tired, dark urine, jaundice (yellowing of the skin or eyes).